Roxalis/CompressAndArchive/README.md

 	Files:
 	...

-The program can easily be implemented as a folder action in Automator on a Apple OS X computer.
+The program can easily be implemented as a folder action in Automator on an Apple OS X computer.